pgMemento/pgMemento/README.md

 )
 </pre>

-For audit_id 555 this query would tell us that the row did exist before transaction 5 and that its last event had been an INSERT (op_id = 1) event with the ID 4.
+For `audit_id` 555 this query would tell us that the row did exist before transaction 5 and that its last event had been an INSERT (`op_id` = 1) event with the ID 4.
 As said in 5.2. having a baseline where already existing data is marked as INSERTed is really important because of this query.
-If there is no initial event found for an audit_id it will not be restored.
+If there is no initial event found for an `audit_id` it will not be restored.

 #### 8.2.2.
 Find the right historic values

-For each fetched audit_id a row has to be reconstructed.
-This is where things become very tricky because the historic field values can be scattered all throughout the row_log table due to the pgMemento's logging behaviour (see example in 6.).
+For each fetched `audit_id` a row has to be reconstructed.
+This is where things become very tricky because the historic field values can be scattered all throughout the `row_log` table due to the pgMemento's logging behaviour (see example in 6.).
 For each column we need to find JSONB objects containing the column's name as a key.
-As learned in chapter 6.3 we could seach for e.g. `(changes ? 'column_B')` plus the audit_id.
+As learned in chapter 6.3 we could seach for e.g. `(changes ? 'column_B')` plus the `audit_id`.
 This would give us two entries:

 | changes                                                           |
 | ----------------------------------------------------------------- |
 | {"column_B":"some_value"}                                         |
 | {"ID":1,"column_B":"final_value","column_C":"def","audit_id":555} |

-By sorting on the internal ID of the row_log table we get the correct historic order of these logs.
+By sorting on the internal ID of the `row_log` table we get the correct historic order of these logs.
 The value in the event_id column must be bigger than the event ID we have extracted in the previous step.
 Otherwise, we would also get the logs of former revisions which are